Land Use Planning Services

 The TOC is a lower-tier municipality and therefore has prescribed legal powers and responsibilities.
 This website outlines the organization of Municipalities in Ontario.

-When an appeal is submitted the review and decisions are in the scope of the OLT and no longer the Developer or Municipality.
+When an appeal has been submitted the review and decisions are in the scope of the OLT and no longer the Developer or Municipality.
 It is a formal court session and the OLT will provide decisions that both must follow.

 Any questions can be asked to the OLT Coordinator assigned to the case.